wikimedia/operations-software-netbox/docs/models/extras/exporttemplate.md

 The MIME type to indicate in the response when rendering the export template (optional).
 Defaults to `text/plain`.

+### File Name

+The file name to give to the rendered export file (optional).

+!!! info "This field was introduced in NetBox v4.3."

 ### File Extension

 The file extension to append to the file name in the response (optional).